Mirantis/compliance/README.md

 # Docker Enterprise Edition Compliance Controls [![CircleCI](https://circleci.com/gh/docker/compliance/tree/master.svg?style=svg&circle-token=daeaf5acd7ac08000ea727cbf8ec9baa8ded8da4)](https://circleci.com/gh/docker/compliance/tree/master) [![codecov](https://codecov.io/gh/docker/compliance/branch/master/graph/badge.svg?token=WiRPQcno3c)](https://codecov.io/gh/docker/compliance)

-This repository contains compliance information for [Docker Enterprise Edition (EE)](https://www.docker.com/enterprise-edition) as it pertains to [NIST 800-53](https://nvd.nist.gov/800-53) Rev. 4 security controls at the [FedRAMP](https://www.fedramp.gov/) Moderate and High baselines.
+This repository contains compliance information and complementary tooling for [Docker Enterprise Edition (EE)](https://www.docker.com/enterprise-edition) as it pertains to [NIST 800-53](https://nvd.nist.gov/800-53) Rev. 4 security controls at the [FedRAMP](https://www.fedramp.gov/) Moderate and High baselines.
 This data adheres to the [OpenControl](http://open-control.org/) schema for building compliance documentation and can be used to support your own authority to operate (ATO) review process.
 The system security plane (SSP) documentation that can be generated from this content can be used to assist your organization in authorizing Docker Enterprise Edition on both on-premises/private cloud infrastructures and in public cloud providers.

 > **DISCLAIMER:** This content is provided for informational purposes only and has not been vetted by any third-party security assessors.
 You are solely responsible for developing, implementing, and managing your applications and/or subscriptions running on your own platform in compliance with applicable laws, regulations, and contractual obligations.
 The documentation is provided "as-is" and without any warranty of any kind, whether express, implied or statutory, and Docker, Inc. expressly disclaims all warranties for non-infringement, merchantability or fitness for a particular purpose.